jlmcco06/newsRanks/README.md

 * psycopg2

 ## Instillation
-*Insitllation instructions assume you have access to the vagrant file containing the newsdata.sql file, which houses the news database*
+*Insitllation instructions assume you have access to the vagrant directory containing the newsdata.sql file, which houses the news database*

 **Clone** the **NewsRanks** repository from `https://github.com/jlmcco06/newsRanks.git` using terminal or commandline.